mrowe/mikerowecode.com/_posts/2003-11-19-EmacsCurrentTime.md

+---
+layout: post
-Insert current time in an emacs buffer
+title: Insert current time in an emacs buffer
+---

 A lot of text editors (way back to the days of Borland's SideKick--wow, what a blast!) provided an easy way to insert the